 Each new student is assigned a faculty advisor when they begin at DePauw.
 A first-year student's advisor is assigned based on their First-Year Seminar.
 In most cases, the First-Year Seminar instructor serves as a student's advisor.

-Transfer students and international exchange students are assigned a faculty advisor by the Registrar's Office based on their intended area of study.
+Transfer students and international exchange students are assigned a faculty advisor by the Office of the Registrar based on their intended area of study.

 Each new student starting with the class of 2022 is also assigned a Commitment advisor.
 In concert with the faculty advisor, the Commitment advisor guides the student through co-curricular activities and helps the student pair their curricular work with programs and groups across campus they are passionate about.
 In some cases, the First-Year Seminar instructor also serves as the student's Commitment advisor.